 Lavelle Networks dint achieve success overnight.
 To leave a stamp in the Indian enterprise networking segment, Vishal knew he would require the right set of strategies in his arsenal alongside a great product.
 First, a cohesive business ecosystem, second a great partnership model, effective market channels and a workable sales process to begin with.
 And at each step from a start-up to scale up, as Lavelle networks evolved, Vishal ensured an effective and sustainable sales process.

 By now it’s clear, that emerging businesses eyeing to become the next big thing in the Indian technology market cannot spray and pray to survive.
-Businesses starting up need a cogent and defined approach to target its market and sell.
+Businesses starting up need a cogent and defined approach to target their market and sell.
 As Vishal says – It all ends on the day you start without well defined sales strategy.

-The key to success lies in figuring out the right approach to sales – – Defining audience for your product?
-Building a defined sales process for your start-up, accessing sales cycles from the POV of an Indian enterprise client, and helping traditional enterprise clients transform with your solution- and whole lot more.
+The key to success lies in figuring out the right approach to sales – – Defining the audience for your product?
+Building a defined sales process for your start-up, accessing sales cycles from the POV of an Indian enterprise client, and helping traditional enterprise clients transform with your solution- and a whole lot more.

-Listen to Vishal Khare, Co founder and executive VP and GM of Sales at Lavelle Networks in conversation with Naganand Doraswamy, managing director at Ideaspring capital in a podcast to learn great sales strategies that can help your growing business attract, win and compete against the harsh terrains of the Indian high-tech market.
+Listen to Vishal Khare, Co-founder and executive VP and GM of Sales at Lavelle Networks in conversation with Naganand Doraswamy, managing director at Ideaspring capital in a podcast to learn great sales strategies that can help your growing business attract, win and compete against the harsh terrains of the Indian high-tech market.